throughputer/estimator_lib/README.md

 # Connecting the Estimator Microservice

-You're [Estimator microservice(s)](https://www.estimatorlab.com) are controlled via your [Estimator Dashboard](https://www.estimatorlab.com).
+Your [Estimator microservice(s)](https://www.estimatorlab.com) are controlled via your [Estimator Dashboard](https://www.estimatorlab.com).
 You're application must be connects to a microservice via a WebSocket.
 The URL for this WebSocket contains a access key that you can obtain via your [Estimator Dashboard](https://www.estimatorlab.com).
 The WebSocket URL containing your access key is a parameter of the Estimator and Promonition JavaScript classes.

 ## Demos